 Field trip memories

 To keep the atmosphere fun while still learning about Japanese culture, Shinjuku Japanese Language Institute offers many opportunities for students to travel around Japan, meet other students, and try new things!
 Throughout the year, SNG has various events and trips that students can participate in, like a Tokyo sightseeing tour, hiking, Mt.
-Fuji bus tour, and Tokyo Disney tour.
+Fuji bus tour, and a tour to Tokyo Disneyland.
 Here are some testimonies from our very own SNG Japanese school students.

 Skiing was the best!Skiing